OsmiumOP/osm-grandma/README.md

 ## [DISCORD SERVER for SUPPORT](https://discord.gg/trxbpW6S)

+#### Thanks to GentleDreamTree#7217 for helping in all the Post-Development Work like Teasers, Testing and Recording.

 ## Features
 1. Granny Actually appears at the Revive Location
 2. Doesn't try to fight, or move around, or kill you.
 She is a Calm Granny XD.